stopyellingatme/formvana/README.md

 \*\* Main things left to tackle:

-- - !Field groups and Field ordering (group styling)
+- Field groups/Field ordering and Layout (group styling)
-- - Remove Tailwind dependencies
+- Remove Tailwind dependencies
-- - Remove Svelte dependency? - Maybe fork it?
+- Remove Svelte dependency? - Maybe fork it?
-- - Add more form elements for testing with svelte
+- Add more form elements for testing with svelte
-- - Do some documentation on this mfer
+- Do some documentation on this mfer
-- Clean up functions and code wherever possible :)
+- Write tests to generate 100s of form configs, add data/validate, test performance

 ---